armory/documentation/_spinnaker/pacrd-crd-docs.md

 ### DeployManifest
 (__Appears on:__
 <a href="#stageunion">StageUnion</a>)
 <p>DeployManifest deploys a Kubernetes manifest to a target Kubernetes cluster.
-Spinnaker will periodically check the status of the manifest to make sure the manifest converges on the target cluster until it reaches a timeout
+Spinnaker will periodically check the status of the manifest to make sure the manifest converges on the target cluster until it reaches a timeout</p>
-FIXME: trafficManagement, relationships</p>
 <table>
 <thead>
 <tr>